 - 1.)
 A student who, by a preponderance of the evidence, under these RULES AND REGULATIONS, is found to have illegally possessed, used, sold, or distributed any drug, narcotic, or controlled substance, whether the infraction is found to have occurred in or outside the residence hall. - 2.)
 Possession of any drug paraphernalia (such as bongs, hookahs, water pipes, rolling papers, scales, grinders etc.). - 3.)
-Any resident who has possessed, misused, abused or has been "under the influence" of a particular drug or product, regardless of legality, with the intent purpose to become intoxicated or

-"high".
-Examples include but are not limited to (synthetic marijuana, K-2, Kush, Serenity, Bath Salts, Delta 8, "over the counter" medicines, cleaning products etc.).
+Any resident who has possessed, misused, abused or has been "under the influence" of a particular drug or product, regardless of legality, with the intent purpose to become intoxicated or "high".
+Examples include but are not limited to (synthetic marijuana, THC, K-2, Kush, Serenity, Bath Salts, Delta 8, "over the counter" medicines, cleaning products etc.). - 4.)

-- 4.)
 Any resident who possesses prescription medications for which the student does not have a valid prescription.
 All prescription medications must be stored in pharmacy issued container, including the pharmacy label containing students name to whom the medication was prescribed. - 5.)
 Students that make a conscious decision to remain present during, or fail to report, illegal activities (being present during the presence or consumption of illegal drugs or drug paraphernalia).

-Any resident found in violation of the DRUG policy will receive Residence Life disciplinary action, up to and including housing contract termination and a referral to the Dean of Students' Office for further disciplinary action.
+Any resident found in violation of the DRUG policy may receive the following sanctions: \$100 fine, educational drug course (at the resident's cost), referral to Dean of Students' Office, and further disciplinary action up to and including a contract termination.
 Residence Life reserves the right to require residents to be drug tested (at the resident's cost) based on the resident's involvement in the drug related incident.
 The occupants of the room will be responsible for all actions of guests whether the occupants are in the room/apartment at the time of the violation.
+If a drug violation takes place in a residence hall room or apartment, the occupants of that room/apartment may be fined \$100.00 for providing a habitat for illegal drug possession/consumption and/or violation of the Residence Life Drug Policy.